popany/notes/tcp-ip.md

 The maximum sized datagram that can be transmitted through the next network is called the maximum transmission unit (MTU). <[ref](https://tools.ietf.org/html/rfc791)>

 Every internet module must be able to forward a datagram of 68 octets without further fragmentation.
 This is because an internet header may be up to 60 octets, and the minimum fragment is 8 octets. <[ref](https://tools.ietf.org/html/rfc791)>

+## socket

+### `connect`

+If `connect` fails, the socket is no longer usable and must be closed.
+We cannot call `connect` again on the socket, we must close the socket descriptor and call socket again.

+When `connect` is interrupted by a caught signal and is not automatically restarted, we must call `select` to wait for the connection to complete.